greatscottgadgets/facedancer/README.md

 ## How do I use this repository?

-First, you'll likely want to set the ```BACKEND``` environment variable, which lets the software know which type of FaceDancer board you'd like to use.
+First, you'll likely want to set the ```BACKEND``` environment variable, which lets the software know which type of Facedancer board you'd like to use.
 If this variable isn't set, the software will try to guess for you based on what's connected.
 It doesn't always make the best guesses, so you're probably better off setting it yourself.

 Next, you'll probably want to check out one of the examples, or one of the pre-made scripts.
 Examples in the new syntax are located under `examples`.
-The core FaceDancer scripts in the "old" syntax are located in `legacy-applets`.
+The core Facedancer scripts in the "old" syntax are located in `legacy-applets`.

 For example: